denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 activists; we have reached out to an online community of engineers to help us write media history as a project in citizen humanities; and we are set to teach critical making at Rikers Island this summer.
-I am inspired in these endeavors by Digital Humanities labs across the country, by my colleagues at the Columbia University Department of English and at Harvard University's Berkman Center for Internet & Society, where I am an active faculty associate.
+I am inspired in these endeavors by Digital Humanities labs across the country and by my colleagues at the Columbia University Department of English and at Harvard University's Berkman Center for Internet & Society, where I am an active faculty associate.
 I keep these manifold audiences in mind as I complete "Plain Text."
 The book exposes intellectual frameworks that bolster my research and teaching activities.
 I write to strengthen these projects and to give back to the community that has supported me so generously.
 I hope to rely on the same good will and support